Vespa Serving Tuning

 Ranking and ML Model inferences

 Vespa scales with the number of hits the query retrieves per node/search thread, and which needs to be evaluated by the first-phase ranking function.
 Read more on phased ranking.
-Using phased ranking enables spending more resources during a second phase ranking step than in the first-phase.
-The first-phase should be focused on getting decent recall (retrieve relevant documents in the top k), while second phase is used to tune precision.
+Phased ranking enables using more resources during the second phase ranking step than in the first phase.
+The first phase should focus on getting decent recall (retrieving relevant documents in the top k), while the second phase should tune precision.

 For text search applications, consider using the WAND query operator - WAND can efficiently (sublinear) find the top-k documents using an inner scoring function.